By Ken Zurski

 The London-born Twiggy was one.

 Considered the “face of the 60’s” with a rail thin figure, short hair and strikingly large eyes, the teenage Twiggy was arguably the most recognized model in the world.
-A decade later, and now in her 20’s, Twiggy remained a multi-talented performer who picked up two Golden Globes for her work in The Boy Friend, a movie based on a musical set in the 1920’s about a theater group in England whose stage manager Polly (played by Twiggy) gets her big break when the leading lady literally, “breaks a leg.”
+Now in her late 20’s, Twiggy remained a multi-talented performer who picked up two Golden Globes for her work in The Boy Friend, a movie based on a musical set in the 1920’s about a theater group in England whose stage manager Polly (played by Twiggy) gets her big break when the leading lady literally, “breaks a leg.”

 In the Christmas special, Twiggy and Crosby sing a tender version of “Have Yourself a Merry Little Christmas.”
 Twiggy is refined, relaxed and clearly star struck.
 Crosby takes the lead on the song but the two trade verses and sing portions of the chorus together.
 Twiggy also appears in a sketch with Crosby and British actor Ron Moody, best known for his role as Fagin in the movie Oliver.

-In retrospect, Twiggy’s duet with Crosby is a bittersweet tribute to the late crooner.
+In retrospect, Crosby’s duet with Twiggy is a bittersweet tribute to the late crooner.
 It’s done with class and professionalism, a trademark of Crosby with any singer.
+In this case, a British model, 40-plus years his junior.
+Twiggy’s performance is equally sentimental and tender.

 However, another well-known British star – and an even more unlikely choice than Twiggy – would make a mark on the show that would last for years to come.